ayushh0406/fitpulse/README.md

 FitPulse 💪
-A Hevy-inspired workout tracker built for MumbAI Hack Day’s Vibe Code category, FitPulse is a frontend-only, multi-page React app designed to make fitness tracking lovable and engaging.
-With a neobrutalist UI (bold borders, vibrant green #10B981 accents, heavy shadows) and Lottie animations (dumbbell bounce, confetti, heart pulse), FitPulse solves the 70% gym app quit rate by offering quick workout logging, smart suggestions, progress tracking, and a mock community.
-Built with React Router, shdcn/ui, and Chart.js, it’s hyper-responsive (mobile, tablet, desktop) and opens with an instant fitness vibe that motivates busy folks to stay consistent.
+FitPulse is a Hevy-inspired workout tracker built for MumbAI Hack Day’s Vibe Code category.
+A frontend-only, multi-page React app, it makes fitness tracking lovable and engaging with a neobrutalist UI (bold borders, vibrant green #10B981 accents, heavy shadows) and Lottie animations (dumbbell bounce, confetti, heart pulse).
+It solves the 70% gym app quit rate by offering quick workout logging, smart suggestions, progress tracking, and a mock community.
+Built with React Router, shdcn/ui, and Chart.js in 4-6 hours using v0.dev, it’s hyper-responsive (mobile, tablet, desktop) and opens with an instant fitness vibe to keep busy folks consistent.
 Table of Contents

 Overview